-A pigeon flies to its nest at Orlando’s house.
-Orlando joined Colombia’s second biggest guerrilla group The National Liberation Army (ELN) at the age of seven, after having being raped and rejected by his family.
-He demobilised over 15 years ago.
-Cundinamarca, Colombia.
+A dove flies to its nest at Orlando’s house.
+Orlando is an ex-combatant from Colombia’s second biggest guerrilla group – The National Liberation Army (ELN).
+He joined when he was 7 years old, after being raped and, consequently, rejected by his family.

 A man closes his eyes in prayer as hundreds of people stare at